ninjaduck-solutions/absys/docs/deployment.rst

 Also configure ``DJANGO_RAVEN_CONFIG_DSN`` if you want to use Sentry for logging.

-Have a look at :doc:`settings` to understand what each setting does.

 Now set the environment's name so that our :file:`Makefile` will use the right
 environment: